 I wrote!
 Reader NotesGo to section

 A former president said: “...
-Argentina is doomed to success,” but success lasts little for Argentines.
+Argentina is doomed to success,” yet success lasts us little for Argentines.

-Rarely can a phrase summarize so much of our history, and also hide it.
-Being condemned implies punishment, something imposed and unwanted.
-If success is our grief, then why do we strive?
+Rarely a phrase can sum up so much of our history, and also hide it.
+Being convicted means punishment, something imposed and unwanted.
+If success is our pity, then what to strive for?
 And how can a society develop if it expects success as a result of other people's merit?
 We have experience in this.
-For the last 40 years we have been suffering from the “Success Crisis” , each one very well explained by the politicians on duty.
+For the last 40 years we have been suffering the “Success Crisis” , each one very well explained by the politicians in turn.

 Today we face a dilemma.
-For some analysts, the change in public policies prevented a new crisis; for others it is brewing.
-Argentine politics is like this, reformist, and we are already accustomed to changes.
-But to the world we are unstable, unpredictable.
+For some analysts, the change of public policies prevented a new crisis; for others it is brewing it.
+Argentine politics is like that, reformist, and we are already accustomed to changes.
+But for the world we are unstable, unpredictable.

-The international community is looking closely at this reform process, and for the moment it includes us on its agenda, but it does not integrate us.
-To that end, we need to take the decision to recast some aspects of our social and political relations.
-We don't want to be damned, we want to be successful.
-Only in this way can we develop as a nation and as a society.
+The international community is looking closely at this reform process, and for the time being includes us on its agenda, but it does not integrate us.
+For that we need to make the decision to refound some aspects of our social and political relations.
+We don't want to be condemned, we want to be successful.
+Only then can we develop as a nation and as a society.
 Integration into global productive and economic processes implies a consistent policy and a vision of our country as part of global value chains.

-Argentina's current challenge is to overcome the processes of cyclical reforms in order to develop a vision for the future based on new social and political foundations that will enable us to exploit the national economic potential for the benefit of all Argentines.
+Argentina's current challenge is to overcome cyclical reform processes in order to develop a future perspective based on new social and political foundations that will enable us to exploit national economic potential for the benefit of all Argentines.